Riceman2000/rust-embedded-course/course/src/01-environment-setup.md

 - Breadboard power supply - [Mouser # 474-PRT-21297](https://www.mouser.com/ProductDetail/474-PRT-21297)
   - Barrel jack adapter for power - [Mouser # 474-TOL-15313](https://www.mouser.com/ProductDetail/474-TOL-15313)
 - Breadboards - [Mouser # 589-TW-E40-1020](https://www.mouser.com/ProductDetail/589-TW-E40-1020)
-  - Note the variation in quality for breadboards is high, these will likely be fine but if you want the best of the best look [here](https://www.assemblyspecialist.com/WebStore/breadboards.html), they are the supplier for 3M which are widely accepted as being the best breadboards around but very expensive.
+  - Note the variation in quality for breadboards is high, these will likely be fine but if you want the best of the best look [here](https://www.assemblyspecialist.com/WebStore/breadboards.html), they are the supplier for 3M which are widely accepted as being the best breadboards around, but very expensive.
 - Breadboard jumper wire kit - [Mouser # 474-PRT-00124](https://www.mouser.com/ProductDetail/474-PRT-00124)

 ## Development Environment
 ### OS
- - Most modern Linux distros will be fine for this, I used a freshly downloaded Debian 12 VM
+ - Most modern Linux distros will be fine for this.
+I used a freshly downloaded Debian 12 VM.
- - WSL has a hard time interfacing with hardware devices; a VM is better for this project
+ - WSL has a hard time interfacing with hardware devices; a VM is better for this project.
- - MacOS has also allegedly worked for others and Windows is not easy to get working
+ - MacOS generally mirrors Linux using the HomeBrew package manager.
+ - Windows is untested, attempt at your peril.
 ### Rust
 - If you don't have Rust installed already you will need to install `rustup`, the Rust toolchain manager.
 - Follow the install directions [here](https://rustup.rs/)